 Two key elements of Indigenous worldview are relationship and reciprocity.
 The concepts are deeply related, and both arise from the fundamental view that the Land generates and empowers life, including the non-material parts of life such as language, culture, and dream.

 Because all things are both from and of the Land, they are related to one another at a profound level.
 This relationship is not based on preference or evolutionary hierarchy.
 A human being is related to a deer drinking at a stream, a water strider balancing on the surface tension of the stream, the still and moving water, the stones that cradle the water in the stream bed, and the algae that grow upon the upper faces of those stones to equal degrees — and all of these things are equally related to one another — because all the things share a common source and sustenance.
 But this does not mean the human, deer, water strider, water, stone, and algae are identical to one another or not different.
 Each has characteristics that fit it for occupying a specific place in the web of relationships.
 And each must fulfill its role for the whole to function in a healthy way.
+It is the web of relationships between things that gives rise to a healthy world.
+And it is from these same relationships that Indigenous Knowledge emerges.
+So relationship is quite literally the fabric of reality.

 Since there is no hierarchy of relationship, and since all the “jobs” are equally important to the health of every thing in the system, each time things interact they must exchange or reciprocate matter, energy, or other elements of life.
 If humans in a certain place kill and eat deer, the deer are giving something to the humans — but the humans are giving nothing to the deer.
 However, if those humans engage in some act that sustains the life of the deer herd or gives something (a gift or offering) to the deer, they are able to reciprocate.
 People of many Indigenous cultures have certain specific ways they reciprocate, giving back to the plants, water, soil, and animals with which they are in relationships of mutual support.
 These specific means of reciprocation are usually culture-specific and often sacred or at least very private.